-Second-That the abstract of our said supplemental and amended estimate of assessment for benefit, together with our benefit maps, and also all the affidavits, estimates, proofs and other documents used by us in making our report, have been deposited in the Bureau of Street Openings in the Law Department of The City of New York, Nos.
-90 and 92 West Broadway, in the Borough of Manhattan, in said city, there to remain until the 27th day of December, 1905.
+Second-That the abstract of our said estimate of damage, together with our damage maps, and also all the affidavits, estimates, proofs and other documents used by us in making our report, have been deposited in the Bureau of Street Openings in the Law Department of The City of New York, Nos.
+90 and 92 West Broadway, in the Borough of Manhattan in said city, there to remain until the 26th day of December, 1905.